intercom/intercom-ios/README.md

 ## Installation

-Intercom for iOS supports iOS 8, iOS 9 and iOS 10.
+Intercom for iOS supports iOS 8, iOS 9, iOS 10 and iOS 11.

 ### CocoaPods
 Add the Intercom pod into your Podfile and run `pod install`.